Croatia profile - Leaders

 She pledged to kick-start the country's ailing economy.

 She had previously served as foreign minister, ambassador to the United States and NATO assistant secretary-general.

-The role of the president is largely ceremonial.
-He proposes the prime minister but it is for parliament to approve the nomination.
+The role of president is largely ceremonial.
+The president proposes the prime minister but it is for parliament to approve the nomination.